JuliaData/DataFrames.jl/spec/Motivation.md

 * The data table type in Python's pandas library.
 (NB: pandas seems to go further than a simple tabular data structure.)
 * The `data.frame` and `data.table` types in R.

-In general, such tabular data structures can be viewed as instances of relational model of data underlying SQL.
-DataFrame functions in Julia should therefore provide a method for organizing tabular data, indexing into and performing computations on it.
+In general, such tabular data structures can be viewed as instances of the relational model of data that also underlies the design of SQL.
+Like SQL, Julia should also provide a method for organizing tabular data, indexing into it and performing computations on it.
+We propose to call the resulting new type a `DataFrame`.

 We note that the relational model as a design makes no stipulation about implementation details like row-orientation or column-orientation of a tabular data structure.
 And, like the relational model, Julian DataFrame's must allow missing data.
+What is essential are the following requirements:

+* All elements within a column have a constant typ.
+This is really not a problematic restriction; if you want to allow both strings and characters in Column V, simply insist that the type of elements of V be Any.
+* Different columns may have different types.
+This is why a DataFrame is not a Matrix.
+* Optional names for rows and columns.
+* Optional groupings of rows and columns.
+* Ability to index into DataFrame using row indices / row names and/or column indices / column names.

 A DataFrame (or maybe DataTable is a better name) type, of heterogeneous *Data columns, complete with rownames and colnames.
 We should find out more about what John Chambers thinks about data.frames in S/R and how they should be done better.
 We should also look at the data.table implementation and also at what Pandas is doing.